osegui1/MoviesApplication/README.md

 -Repository Pattern: This pattern was used at the data access layer on the server.

+-Data Transfer Object for exchanging data between server and client.

 -MVC using Angular.

 -Layer oriented architecture.